TritonDataCenter/rfd/rfd/0044/README.md

 "Root".
 E.g. CreateRootSnapshot is more correct than CreateMachineSnapshot since there are many aspects of the machine that are not being snapshotted in this case.

+### KVM Snapshots

+If we're going to say it's fine for KVM snapshots to be of just the OS disk, things get simpler here and nothing needs to be done in this work to support that.
+If we want KVM snapshots to work the way originally described in say OS-1750, we should keep that in mind when building support for SmartOS VMs.

 ## Summary of Proposed Changes